 \item \textbf{\texttt{CompOSE}}.
 The \textbf{\texttt{CompOSE}} (Compact Star Online Supernovae Equations of State) database \cite{CompOSECoreTeam:2022ddl, Typel:2013rza} provides a standardized repository of tabulated equations of state for dense matter relevant to neutron stars, supernovae, and related astrophysical environments.
 It offers access to a wide range of EOS tables derived from different theoretical models, all formatted consistently to facilitate comparison, interpolation, and use in simulations.
 By centralizing and standardizing EOS data, CompOSE enables reproducibility and interoperability across the nuclear astrophysics community, and can thus be fed by MUSES thanks to its potential to generate a wide variety of EOSs.

 \item \textbf{Emulators.} Recent advances in model emulation for low-energy nuclear physics have ignited efforts to develop emulators for the field of dense matter physics.
 An emulator's purpose is to act as a surrogate model to assume the place of the original, computationally prohibitive model, often in a larger, intensive codebase.
-In nuclear physics, emulators have been used in the past few years primarily for nuclear scattering~\cite{Drischler:2022ipa, Bonilla:2022rph, Giuliani:2022yna, Garcia:2023slj, Odell:2023cun, Maldonado:2025ftg, Gnech:2025gsy}, but there has been some effort in emulating the TOV equations for large Bayesian inference frameworks.
+In nuclear physics, emulators have been used in the past few years largely for nuclear scattering~\cite{Drischler:2022ipa, Bonilla:2022rph, Giuliani:2022yna, Garcia:2023slj, Odell:2023cun, Maldonado:2025ftg, Gnech:2025gsy}, but significant advances have also been made for many-body calculations of EFT-based potentials for infinite matter~\cite{Jiang:2022oba}, and there has been recent effort in emulating the TOV equations for large Bayesian inference frameworks as well.
 The TOV equations can be a bottleneck for large-scale Bayesian computations, and both Refs.~\cite{Reed:2024urq} and~\cite{Lalit:2024vmu} devise sophisticated emulators to solve this problem.\footnote{In addition to emulators for the TOV equations, hardware acceleration using GPUs has also been explored and shows promising results for resolving bottlenecks in Bayesian inference~\cite{Wouters:2025zju}, also offer the functionality of auto-differentiation.} Since emulators can be adapted to fit a vast array of problems, other computationally costly scenarios in dense matter, e.g., model calibration of EOSs with large numbers of parameters, will certainly be addressed by emulators in the near future. \end{itemize}